artsy/artsy.github.io/_posts/2023-03-07-nextjs-at-artsy-retrospective.markdown

 out (such as auth, via `next-auth`, and passing runtime ENV secrets to our Dockerized container), but in any case this gave us a lot of confidence to start discussing what it might take to seriously consider rebuilding our internal tools app.
-Torque, as it was known, was an old homegrown Node.js framework built on top of Express, Backbone and CoffeeScript.
 A few meetings later it was decided, and our platform team agreed to take it (with loose backup support from a couple other engineers).
-And a short few month's much of the core functionality was complete, executed by a team working amidst unfamiliar terrain.
+And a few short month's later much of the core functionality was complete, executed by a team working amidst unfamiliar terrain.

 That's the definition of success, and the measure.
 With our internal tools app complete it was natural to start looking around for other opportunities -- but